Dr. Horrible's Sing-Along Blog: Unproduced sequel

 Since the series' release in 2008, there have been rumors of a sequel; however, it remains one of Joss Whedon's unrealized projects.
 In 2009, Joss Whedon announced at San Diego Comic-Con that a sequel was in the works and that it might be presented as either another web series or as a feature film.
 Nathan Fillion also said that he knew the title of the sequel, but was unwilling to reveal it at the time.

 In an April 2011 interview in The New York Times, Whedon said "We've got several songs near completion and we've got a very specific structure," and that the cast of Dr. Horrible have sung the songs at casual gatherings.

 While promoting Marvel Studios' The Avengers in March 2012, Whedon said he and the writers involved in Dr. Horrible would be working on writing the script during the 2012 summer.
-At the San Diego Comic-Con in July, Whedon announced that he planned to shoot Dr. Horrible 2 by spring 2013.
+At San Diego Comic-Con in July, Whedon announced that he planned to shoot Dr. Horrible 2 by spring 2013.
 However, due to his commitment on Marvel's Agents of S.H.I.E.L.D. and Avengers: Age of Ultron, Whedon told E!
 News in an April 2013 interview that production on the sequel would be delayed.

 In April 2015, Whedon stated in an update that "I was starting to feel like, I don't know if that's [possible].
 Everybody's so busy, and we've all changed.
 I saw Neil do Hedwig [on Broadway], and went backstage, and the first thing he said was, 'When are we doing a sequel?!'
 I'm like, OK!
 Maybe that's still on!
 So it'll be interesting to see when we come up for air on it.
 Not sure.
-But god knows, we have the people.
+But God knows, we have the people.
 We have the technology.
 We can rebuild it."

 In March 2019, Harris, while promoting the Netflix series A Series of Unfortunate Events, expressed his doubts on if a sequel to Dr. Horrible would ever happen stating "I have no information.
 I haven't seen Joss in ages and everyone's wonderfully busy with other things.
 So, unless the writers want to strike again, which is when we did the first one, I'm not sure when it would ever happen."
 Harris goes on to address his current age with "I'm no spring chicken.
 So, at a certain point, Dr. Horrible isn't Billy the Internet geeky kid anymore.
 I'm a grown man.
 So they'll probably have to cast Nick Jonas in it."